scrapy/scrapy/docs/topics/request-response.rst

           this parameter is ``None``, the field will not be included in the request, even if it was present in the response ``<form>`` element.
        :type formdata: dict

+       :param is_multipart: if True, the form will be sent using the header ``Content-Type: multipart/form-data``.
+        :type is_multipart: bool

        :param clickdata: attributes to lookup the control clicked.
 If it's not given, the form data will be submitted simulating a click on the